Charles Studd: Cricketing career

 Studd gained fame as a cricketer representing Cambridge University, Gentlemen of India and Middlesex.
 Charles was the youngest and best known of the three Studd brothers who played for Eton, Cambridge University and Middlesex.
-By the time he was sixteen he had started to excel at cricket and at nineteen was captain of his team at Eton College; after school he went to Trinity College, Cambridge, where he was also recognised as an outstanding cricketer.
+By the time he was 16 he had started to excel at cricket and at 19 was captain of his team at Eton College; after school he went to Trinity College, Cambridge, where he was also recognised as an outstanding cricketer.

 Ashes, 1882

-Studd played in the original Test against Australia where the Ashes were first named and was one of the last two batsman in.
-When Studd went in, England needed a mere ten runs to win but an eccentric performance by his batting partner Ted Peate led to the match being lost.
+Studd played in the original Test against Australia where The Ashes were first named and was one of the last two batsman in.
+When Studd went in, England needed 10 runs to win, but an eccentric performance by his batting partner Ted Peate led to the match being lost.

 A week later, the relevant edition of the Sporting Times included a mock obituary which has assumed iconic status: